Institutions of society examples. Social institution: concept, types, functions

 2) needs for security and order (state);

-3) the need to obtain means of subsistence (production);
+3) needs for obtaining means of subsistence (production);

-4) the need for the transfer of knowledge, the socialization of the younger generation (institutions public education);
+4) the need for knowledge transfer, socialization of the younger generation (institutions public education);

-5) the need for solving spiritual problems (the institute of religion).
+5) needs for solving spiritual problems (institute of religion).

 Consequently, social institutions are classified according to public spheres:

-1) economic (property, money, regulation monetary circulation, organization and division of labor) that serve the production and distribution of values and services.
-Economic social institutions provide the entire set of production relations in society, connecting economic life with other areas of social life.
+1) economic (property, money, regulation money circulation, organization and division of labor) that serve the production and distribution of values and services.
+Economic social institutions provide the entire set of production connections in society, connecting economic life with other areas of social life.
 These institutions are formed on the material basis of society;

 2) political (parliament, army, police, party) regulate the use of these values and services and are associated with power.
-Politics in the narrow sense of the word is a set of means, functions, based mainly on the manipulation of the elements of power to establish, execute and maintain power.
-Political institutions (state, parties, public organizations, court, army, parliament, police) in a concentrated form express the existing in a given society political interests and relationships;
+Politics in the narrow sense of the word is a set of means and functions based mainly on the manipulation of elements of force to establish, exercise and maintain power.
+Political institutions (state, parties, public organizations, courts, army, parliament, police) express in a concentrated form those existing in a given society political interests and relationships;

-3) the institutions of kinship (marriage and family) are associated with the regulation of childbearing, relations between spouses and children, and the socialization of young people;
+3) kinship institutions (marriage and family) are associated with the regulation of childbirth, relations between spouses and children, and the socialization of youth;

-4) institutions of education and culture.
-Their task is to strengthen, create and develop the culture of society, to pass it on to the next generations.
+4) educational and cultural institutions.
+Their task is to strengthen, create and develop the culture of society, to pass it on to next generations.
 These include schools, institutes, art institutions, creative unions;

-5) religious institutions organize a person's attitude to transcendental forces, i.e., to supersensitive forces acting outside the empirical control of a person, and the attitude to sacred objects and forces.
+5) religious institutions organize a person’s attitude to transcendental forces, i.e., to supersensitive forces operating outside of a person’s empirical control, and attitude to sacred objects and forces.
 Religious institutions in some societies have a strong influence on the course of interactions and interpersonal relations, creating a system of dominant values and becoming dominant institutions (the influence of Islam on all aspects of public life in some countries of the Middle East).

 3. Functions of social institutions